• Skip to primary navigation

 Chatuchak Market

 Chatuchak Market is one of the biggest open-air markets in the world and it has everything you can think of.
-The market is snaked with narrow lanes lined with stalls which are easier to navigate if you come early in the morning.
+The market is snaked with narrow lanes lined with stalls.
+These are easier to navigate if you come early in the morning.
 Whether you are on the hunt for souvenirs, art, crafts, or clothes, you are guaranteed to find a gem if you take the time to search.
 Make sure to bargain and keep yourself refreshed with icy smoothies as you go.

-Take a Thai Cooking Class
+Take a Thai Cooking Class in Bangkok, Thailand

 By now you may have noticed a pattern – taking cooking classes across the world is our favorite type of souvenir.
 And without fail, after tasting Bangkok’s street food and fine dining scenes, there was only one thing left to do.
 To learn the skills and put them into practice.